LANDMINES PART 3:

 was masterpiece of effective simplicity.
 CLICK THUMBNAIL TO SEE LARGER PIC (49 KB).

 Finnish Army introduced this antitank-mine to its use in 1944.
 It was Finnish design, which basically had wood box, which pressure would push deeper inside wood frame applying pressure to the fuse located in between the wood box and the frame.
-The fuse seems to have been similar to ones used in German-made "panssarimiina m/42" and "panssarimiina m/43".
+The fuse seems to have been similar to ones used in German-made panssarimiina m/42 and panssarimiina m/43.
 Side of the mine had handle made from metal wire for carrying it.
 For storage and transport the fuse was replaced with a wooden plug.
 The upper part of mine was attached to lower part with a hinge and latch, which allowed opening up the mine for installing or removing the fuse.
 Finnish military used these mines in 1944.

 OTHER ANTITANK-MINES:

 SOVIET TM 35 and TM 38 antitank-mines (Tankovaja Mina 35 / Tankovaja Mina 38): Finnish Army cleared huge number of these antitank-mines from Soviet minefields during Continuation War.
 Reportedly large number of the mines captured in this way were reused in Finnish minefields.
+In addition to this some of their shells were used to make additional explosive charges for antitank-mine M/39.

 PICTURE: Captured Soviet antitank mine.
 (Photo taken in Maneesi of Sotamuseo).
 CLICK